-CHOOSING AN OCCUPATIONAL THERAPIST
+CHOOSING A NEURO OCCUPATIONAL THERAPIST

-It’s a good idea to check that your independent occupational therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
+It’s a good idea to check that your independent neuro occupational therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
 The standard qualification for an occupational therapist is a DipCOT or BSc, but your therapist may have also undertaken additional post-graduate training in a specialist area.
 You can rest assured that our therapists have the appropriate professional memberships and qualifications in occupational therapy for neurological conditions.
-We have the know-how to support patients throughout the traumatic brain injury recovery process.
+We have the know-how to support patients through the traumatic brain injury recovery process.

 Should I ask for references?